paocarvajal1912/VIXM-Algorithmic-Strategy/README.md

 <!-- USAGE-->
 ## Usage

-The main file `vixm_adaboost_model.ipynb` is a Jupyter Notebook with a pre-run code.
+The main file `vixm_adaboost_model_model_evaluation.ipynb` is a Jupyter Notebook with a pre-run code.
 You can go through it and see code as well as results.

 If you look to reuse the code, and do not have experience on jupyter lab, you can refer [this tutorial.](https://www.dataquest.io/blog/jupyter-notebook-tutorial)

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Conclusions
+## Best Features for VIXM Investment Strategy

 ![Best features](images/feature_importance_plot.png)